hat/GCPNotes/GCP_ACE_FlashCards.md

 * Gcloud predefines machine types named by their CPU counts in powers of 2

 * Cloud Bigtable is most performant product for IoT and time series data

+* MySQL database point-in-time recover use Binary Logging

+* Extract IP address of Kubernetes Service: kubectl get svc -o jsonpath='{.items[*].status.loadBalancer.ingress[0].ip}'

+* Enable CORS on bucket: gsutil cors set

+* Stackdriver custom metric: create custom logging metric using regex to extract into a label

+* Gcloud compute instances store the SSH keys in the metadata so to add: `gcloud compute project-info add-metadata`

+* Each sink destination has it's own time window for saving data so may take a while to persist

+* Allow COmpute Engine instance to make cals to Cloud Storage and Big Table
+  * Use default Compute Engine service acount and set scopes, code find service account using 'ApplicationDefault Credentials'

+* gcloud info shows details about components, libraries, system details, and the log directory

+* To use alpha command install the alpha component